Tammy’s Iced Tea Recipe

 For sweet tea, which is very popular in the South especially, I’d add a half a cup of sugar or so.
 Depending on how large the jug was.

 Another way we’d make it was to put a couple tea bag in a gallon jar or covered jug and set it out in the sun for a few hours.
 We didn’t do that often, as we usually wanted tea right away!

 After making either version, we’d store it in the fridge.
 We’d pour the tea over ice in a tall glass and enjoy.
 I prefer non-sweetened ice tea with a squeeze of lemon”.

 Tammy uses a particular blend of iced tea bags not found over here, so this is my interpretation, I think it hits the spot!

-2 teaspoons of Robert Fortune Tea or similar black tea
+- 2 teaspoons Whittards Robert Fortune Tea Use your favourite black tea